What is a learning disability?

 Learning Disability Week

 Learning disability week takes place very June.
-This year the theme is art and creativity.

 For many people with a learning disability and their families, getting creative helps stay connected and positive.